-If you saw our first report about sciatica, you learned that there are multiple reasons that someone has pain radiating down the leg.
-In Part 2, we are going to discuss three other possibilities for the cause of your sciatica.
+In our first report about sciatica, you learned that there are a variety of causes for pain radiating down the leg.
+In Part 2, we explore some of these root causes.

 Tumors/Cancer – Tumors can develop and cause sciatic pain as well.
 As the mass develops it can press on structures in the area and create compression.
 I have to admit that I’ve never had a client that has suffered from a tumor in the spine, it is still possible (as this x-ray demonstrates).
 Treatment for this condition will obviously come from the physician.
 This isn’t something that exercise will directly effect.
 Situations like this create nerve compression, and I can imagine a substantial amount of pain.